Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Weight And Comfort Considerations

-Level 2 Armor adds extra padding and thicker materials.
-This increases weight but improves safety for regular riders.
+Level 2 Armor adds density and weight, but the trade-off is better protection for regular riders.

 | CE Level | Weight | Comfort | Best For |